bmo-node/bmo/docs/recipes/helloWorld/README.md

 And now we should see both of our log messages!

-Now you might think that this example is trivial and you would be correct in thinking that, but there are many advantages to using this pattern for modules.
+This example is trivial, but there are many advantages to using this patterns.
 Unit testing becomes a breeze since we essentially have constructor level injection on everything.
 Pair it with our [mocker framework](/packages/mocker) and getting 100% unit test coverage has never been easier.

 You can easily swap out or compose functionality together at runtime: